Jinzxc/bashenger/README.md

 In this project, we are imitating Messenger and making it more systemy.

 ## Basic Walkthrough
-0. (First time) running the program -> creates a config file.
+0. Prompts user to type a username.
-    1. Prompts user to add a name.
+    - If username is not found then prompts users to sign up.
-    2. Adds name to config file.
+    - Otherwise user enters a password to log in.

 1. Lists things for the users to do.
     1. Lists functionalities: